 Pritchard Park is open during daylight hours.
 Dogs on leash are welcome in the park.

 The Bainbridge Island Japanese American Exclusion Memorial is a unit of the National Park Service Minidoka National Historic Site.
 During the summer the site is staffed by a NPS Ranger on weekends.
-The Ranger will be on duty Saturdays through the month of October, 2020.
+The 2021 schedule will be announced soon.
 You are also welcome to enjoy the memorial at your own pace and leisure.
-Wayside markers provide background narrative, or visit the Bainbridge Historical Museum for additional exhibits and films on the history of Japanese Americans on Bainbridge Island.
+Wayside markers provide background narrative, or visit the newly re-opened Bainbridge Historical Museum for additional exhibits and films on the history of Japanese Americans on Bainbridge Island.

 When you are ready to book your facilitated group tour, please fill out the following form:

 * Other popular, relevant historical sites of interest include Bainbridge Gardens, Town and Country Market, Suyematsu Farm, Haiku no Niwa.
 If planning to visit these sites on your own, please check websites for hours and information.